tommy141x/Rhythm/README.md

 ## Contributing
 We welcome contributions from the community!
 Whether it's reporting issues, submitting pull requests, or simply spreading the word, every bit helps make Rhythm better.
 You must have a web proxy for js/worker.js in order for the API calls to work for youtube (CORS).
 There is a [tracking issue](https://git.tommy-johnston.com/tommy/Rhythm/issues/1) for this project as well.

+## License

+This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.